malahovKS/syntaxnet-english/README.md

             +-- med VBN amod

 ## To switch language
-Just look at the dockerfile and replace Swedish to any of the supported languages.
+Just look at the dockerfile and replace English to any of the supported languages.